Interpretation and Definitions

 - Sharingpersonal data with other companies for commercial purposes

-AaNeel maintains its Data Security (electronic PHI) by protecting the
+AaNeel maintains its Data Security e-PHI (electronic Protected Health Information) by protecting the

 of e-PHI that is held or transmitted by AaNeel.
 AaNeel maintains reasonable and appropriate administrative, technical, and physical safeguards for protecting e-PHI that it receives, stores, and transmits